mead-ml/mead-baseline/docs/xpctl.md

   - `--sort`: output all metrics but sort on one.
   - `--n`: shows the last (by time) _n_ experimental results.
   - `--event_type`: show results for train/dev/test datasets. defaults to _test_.
+  - `--output`: save the results in an output file.
 ```
 xpctl > results tagger conll-iobes
 db mongo connection successful with [host]: x.x.x, [port]: num_port